-Welcome to the world famous Bow River.
+My name is Mike Robertson and welcome to the Bow River Blog.
 The Bow River is world renowned for its large hard fighting Rainbow and Brown trout.
 I am very fortunate to live in a city where fantastic trout fishing is right out my back door.
-I fished the Bow River for 15 years now and it seems this river just keeps getting better and better with time.
+I fished the Bow River for 15 years now and like fine wine, this river just keeps getting better and better with age.

 The stretch of river I concentrate on fishing most is known as the Lower Bow River, which is the “trophy” section of the river.
 I have become very intimate with this river and know every inch of water here.
-The Bow River is Canada’s number one fishing destination for massive Brown and large Rainbow Trout.
+The Bow River is Canada’s number one fishing destination for massive Brown and Rainbow Trout.
 Once you fish this river you will be “hooked”.
-Book your next trip here.

 Great site… I am new to Calgary and have my WIN and licence… but want to go out fishing the bow.
 I live in the Bowness area.
 Are there any places north of Bearspaw dam that are open?